 The collection of paintings by French artists of the Louvre Museum is unique.
 Jean Fouquet, Nicolas Poussin, Pierre Mignard, Le Nain brothers, Philippe de Champaigne, Charles Le Brun, Georges de La Tour, Antoine Watteau, Jean-Honoré Fragonard, Madame Vigée Le Brun, Hubert Robert, Jean-Baptiste Greuze, Jean-Auguste-Dominique Ingres, Jean-Baptiste Camille Corot, Eugène Delacroix are among the best represented 16th to 19th century French artists in Louvre Museum.
-Locate the French painting department on Louvre Museum map.
+Locate the French painting department on Louvre Museum map PDF.
 The collection is worth a trip by itself.
 The Louvre is huge.
 Book a guided tour.

 "I am the true vine and my Father is the winemaker"